zephyrproject-rtos/zephyr/samples/sensor/ms5837/README.rst

 This sample application retrieves the pressure and temperature from a MS5837 sensor every 10 seconds, and prints this information to the UART console.

+The driver supports MS5837-02BA and MS5827-30BA sensors.
+If you are using the MS5837-30BA sensor, add the devicetree property `submodel: "30ba";`.

 Requirements
 ************